-Have you got a good project to work on, yet still find yourself struggling for inspiration and momentum?
+Have you got a good project to work on — memoir, novel, family history, poetry or story collection, blog... —yet still find yourself struggling for inspiration and momentum?

-Award winning novelist, Janet Fennell, will help you to blast through your blocks, side-step procrastination, break bad habits and cultivate confidence as you make weekly progress on your work.
-In-class exercises and individually targeted assignments hone your skills and lift your writing to the best that it can be.
+Award winning novelist, Janet Fennell, will help you to blast through your blocks, side-step procrastination, break bad habits and cultivate confidence as you make monthly progress on your writing project and receive regular feedback and advice.
+In-class writing and reading of your work and individually targeted assignments and exercises will hone your skills and lift your writing to its best.

 Five principles underpin my approach to teaching writing:

 1) I like to "give the imagination a task"with regular exercises (in class + homework assignments) to inspire free and easy writing, and build momentum.

 2) I like to illustrate good writing practice with regular hand-outs showcasing examples of great prose - for discussion, and as inspiration for associated exercises - and I make use of quotes (well chosen words from others) to re-phrase the points of theory and good practice I'm making.
 Because...

 3) I consider words (language itself) a ready source of inspiration for writing.
 Hence the on-going "Dictionary Habit" exercise, and some other alphabet-based tasks.

 4) I aim to create a 'safe' environment in which to work on and share writing with others.
 Students are encouraged to read from their exercises in class/homework but are NEVER obliged to do so.
 Constructive feedback and learning is always the intention behind sharing work.